Virginia’s Darden School of Business

 Latest Up-To-Date MBA Rankings:

-The school had a three-place rise in The Financial Times’ 2012 ranking to 17th among U.S. schools from 20th.
-Darden fails to perform as well in the FT survey as it should.
+Darden fails to perform as well in the FT survey, which gives the school its lowest overall ranking, as it should.
 If not for its weak showing in The Financial Times ranking, which has a clear bias in favor of European schools, Darden would in all likelihood be in the top ten of all MBA programs.
 One reason is because until only recently Darden had a relatively low percentage of international students.
-The school has now moved this up to 34% with the 2012 entering class, but only a year earlier it was 27%, among the lowest percentage of any leading U.S. business school.
+The school has now moved this up to 37% with the 2013 entering class, but only a year earlier it was 34% and more importantly the year before that it was just 27%, then among the lowest percentage of any leading U.S. business school.
 That’s largely because of the school’s emphasis on English language skills which are a must given the fast and furious discussions in its case study classes.